 You can buy a copy of The Art of Social Media by Guy Kawasaki and Peg Fitzpatrick here from your local Amazon store – or just grab/download it at your favourite shop.

-Of course – the only thing missing from the book is a chapter on creating viral content.
-Something else that can be optimised (via Riddle)!
+Of course – the only thing missing from the book is a chapter on using quizzes and interactive content for free traffic and lead generation.
+Something else that can be optimised with our quiz maker tools!
 Did anyone notice the product placement there? ;O)